 Many innovative businesses in Nepal are just serving a small section of people or influencing the lives of small chunks of people.
 Why is that?
-They lack in proper marketing and visibility practices.
+They lack proper marketing and visibility practices.

-If the strategies are same, these search engines are just going to auction and provide limited reach.
+If the strategies are the same, these search engines are just going to auction and provide limited reach.

 Hence, it’s a necessity to establish a strategized presence and submission across all major directories to be found and get a higher ranking.
-It will also contribute towards increasing the credibility for the brand and higher SEO ranking.
+It will also contribute towards increasing the credibility of the brand and higher SEO ranking.

 Businesses should focus more on increasing ratings and reviews across different sites.
 Crappy reviews will not make greater differences.
 So, businesses should focus on creating more relevant and trusting reviews.
 It is found that Google and other search providers have started to rank the results based on reviews.
 It even affects the paid promotions.

 Businesses should take marketing roles in developing their businesses with high priority and try to devise strategies that actually connect them to potential customers.
 If they lack proper exposure to the marketing variables, they should seek advice from professional agencies to give their innovation the right amount of exposure which would yield financial success at large.
-Don’t let the innovative or life changing ideas die in the cradle.
+Don’t let innovative or life-changing ideas die in the cradle.